-As we are approaching the end of the semester, you are encouraged to look back/reflect on what you have learned from the course, and look forward to thinking how to transfer your learning from this course into your current real life situations and future teaching practices.
+As we are approaching the end of the semester, you are encouraged to look back/reflect on what you have learned from the course and look forward to thinking how to transfer the knowledge, skills and your understanding from this course into your current real life situations and future teaching practices.

 In this course, we have explored various topics and big ideas on educational technology and design.
 One of the topics and big ideas is related to the framework of Technological Pedagogical Content Knowledge (TPACK) that identifies the knowledge base that teachers need to teach pedagogically and effectively with technology.

 Another topic is related to the Framework of 21st Century Learning, which "presents a holistic view of 21st century teaching and learning that discretely focusing on 21st century student outcomes".
 Please visit the website of Partnership for 21st Century Skills to know more about this topic.

 Here is the link of Iowa Core: 21st Century Skills.
 "21st century skills bridge the knowledge, skills and dispositions of students from the core academic areas to real life allocation."

 21st Century Learning requires teachers and students to transform their classroom teaching and learning.
 Please watch the following video: Technology, the New Pedagogy, and Flipped Teaching, presented by Dr. Michael Fullan, who is an advocate and well-known researcher on the topic of teachers as change agents:

 "What should a 21st century teacher be?"
 Please read the blog: 15 Characteristics of a 21st Century Teacher and see whether you are ready to be a 21st century teacher.

 In addition to being a 21st century teacher, you need to become a change agent in your school.
 Please answer the questions: Are You a Change Agent?
 10 Questions You Need to Ask Yourself - Please think deeply about these questions on initiating change.

 You may wonder: "I only want to become a classroom teacher, why should I bother to become a change agent in my school?"